 A chimney charcoal starter makes lighting all that charcoal a cinch.
 Just count the number of coals you'll need, place them in the chimney on top of a few paper towels and ignite.

 Kitchen Cooking Option

 Pretty much any recipe that is designed for a Dutch Oven can be adapted for cooking or baking inside in your kitchen oven.
-This recipe is no exception and the recipe below has a step by step for either option.
+The cook time is very similar and this recipe is no exception.
+See below for a step-by-step for either option.

 When it comes to a Dutch Oven in my kitchen, this Le Creuset Dutch Oven is by far my favorite.
 It's durable, beautiful, cooks food evenly and it's pretty enough to scoop up right from the pot.

 Don't skimp on this part.
 It's an easy step and the melted butter combined with crushed crackers bakes into a crunchy, buttery topping that can't be beat.
 You'll want to see the chicken and the sauce simmering under the cracker topping, but it doesn't need to reach a hard boiling point.
 Remember, the chicken was fully cooked in step one of the process.